codepath/android_guides/Constructing-View-Layouts.md

 ### Using alignment to control width or height

 A less understood aspect of RelativeLayout is how the use of alignment can determine width or height.
 It may seem counterintuitive at first about how this works, so we'll walkthrough a few examples in this section.
-Using this approach is especially useful in creating responsive layouts.
+Using this approach is especially useful in matching the widths or heights relative to other elements.

 #### Example 1: How alignment can determine width